philizer/MONITOR3D/README.md

 # MONITOR3D
 A simple interface to monitor and control your 3D printer

 The software aims to monitor and control a printer remotely with a light, simple debugging, and user-friendly interface.
+It is easy to understand, modify and improve with new functions.

 For now, the software only works on Linux-based systems.
 Windows and Raspberry pi OS versions are comming.
 (Also, this software is optimized for PRUSA printers.
 A few modifications to the serial_comm.py file might be needed depending on your printer, for the temperature display.)